Jes Staley seeks to sever, delay JPMorgan trial over Jeffrey Epstein ties

 JPMorgan Chase & Co

-In a filing in federal court in Manhattan, Staley also asked that a scheduled trial in his case be pushed back to March 2024, saying the current schedule affords him "grossly insufficient time" to defend against the bank's false accusations.
-(Reporting by Jonathan Stempel in New York; editing by Jonathan Oatis) ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net)) Keywords: PEOPLE JEFFREY EPSTEIN/JPMORGAN STALEY (URGENT)
+In a letter filed on Thursday in federal court in Manhattan, Staley also asked to delay the scheduled Oct.
+23 trial to March 2024, saying the current "breakneck" schedule affords him "grossly insufficient" time to defend against JPMorgan's claims.

+"The stakes could hardly be higher for Mr. Staley," his lawyer Brendan Sullivan said in the letter.
+"Disproving these false and highly-publicized allegations is of paramount importance to him."

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.